tendermint/tendermint/spec/p2p/p2p-top-level.md

 # Part I - A Tendermint node

 TODO:
-- perhaps we should survey here what we think are the expectations of the reactors from p2p?
+- we should survey here what we think are the expectations of the reactors from p2p?
-    - consensus might need for liveness that neighborhood is stable
+    - consensus might need
+        - for liveness that neighborhood is stable
+        - proposers are not disconnected?
     - mempool might just need that a transaction can reach each validator within a reasonable amount of time (this might be achievable if at no point in time the current graph is connected, but, e.g., something along the lines that the union of the graphs over some period in time is connected.)
+    >  talk about the 1-to-1 and the 1-to-many/all delivery guarantees needed by the protocols (do this for each protocol. discuss how these requirements translate into what p2p should guarantee)
 - What does p2p expect from the reactors? (don't falsely report bad nodes; this puts requirements on the reactors and perhaps/likely also on the application running on top of ABCI)

 ## Context of this document